×

 8. Huayna Picchu

-The ticket is $75 per person.
+The additional ticket cost is $75 USD per person.

 9. Machu Picchu Mountain

-This ticket is $75 per person.
+The cost of this additional ticket is $75 USD per person.

 10. Vistadome Train